Ottawa Senators: Pierre Dorion era (2016–2023)

 During the 2018 off-season, the Senators began what would end up being a complete rebuild.
 They traded forward Mike Hoffman to the San Jose Sharks, who later that day flipped him to the Florida Panthers.
 The Senators ended up with the fourth-overall pick in the 2018 draft due to their poor record.
 Under the Matt Duchene trade conditions, they either had to give up the pick to the Avalanche or wait a year and surrender their 2019 first-round pick instead.
 The Senators elected to keep the pick and selected forward Brady Tkachuk fourth overall.
 Just before the regular season started, the Senators traded their captain, Erik Karlsson, to the San Jose Sharks for a large package of players and draft picks.

 After a miserable start to the 2018–19 season, the Senators were unable to re-sign forwards Duchene, Mark Stone, and Ryan Dzingel before the trade deadline.
 In an attempt to create optimism, owner Melnyk famously stated: "The Senators will be all-in again for a five-year run of unparalleled success–where the team will plan to spend close to the NHL's salary cap every year from 2021 to 2025.
 The Senators' current rebuild is a blueprint on how to bring the Stanley Cup home to its rightful place in Ottawa."
 All three players were subsequently traded before the 2019 trade deadline.
 Duchene and Dzingel were traded to the Columbus Blue Jackets in exchange for draft picks, prospects and Anthony Duclair.
-In contrast, fan favourite Stone was traded to the Vegas Golden Knights in exchange for prospect Erik Brannstrom, forward Oscar Lindberg and a second-round pick.
+In contrast, fan favourite Stone was traded to the Vegas Golden Knights in exchange for prospect Erik Brännström, forward Oscar Lindberg and a second-round pick.
 Just days after trading away the team's three leading scorers, it was announced that the plans for a new downtown arena on the open land at LeBreton Flats had fallen through.
 The Ottawa Citizen called it "one of the gloomiest weeks in the history of the Ottawa Senators."
 On March 1, 2019, with the team in 31st place, head coach Boucher was fired with associate coach Marc Crawford taking over as head coach for the remainder of the season.
 The 2018–19 season saw the team finish last in the NHL without their own first-round draft pick.
 This marked the first time since 1995–96 that the Senators missed back-to-back playoff appearances.